ARMmbed/mbed-app-docs/docs/use_cases.md

 Using an extensible constraint-based system, you can efficiently describe the details you need, including data types, formats, minimum and maximum values and nesting of properties.
 Envoy will then deal with displaying an appropriate user interface and remembering values for reuse later on.

-To find out how to use Envoy for custom complex configuration see the Configuration tutorial [LINK TO CONFIGURATION TUTORIAL HERE].
+To find out how to use Envoy for custom complex configuration see the Configuration reference design [LINK TO CONFIGURATION TUTORIAL HERE].